DanielRianos/DanielRianos/README.md

 - 🔭 I’m currently looking for a job as Junior Data Analyst
 - 🌱 I’m currently learning more about Sklearn phython library and Streamlit (https://streamlit.io/)
 - 💬 Ask me about Latin American food
-- ⚡ My currebnt goal is to read at least one book per month
+- ⚡ My current goal is to read at least one book per month

 <!--
 **DanielRianos/DanielRianos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.